 Functions are also a valid

-.
-They can be equality checked as can be passed as parameters to other functions.contract Oracle { struct Request { bytes data; function(uint) external callback; } Request[] private requests; function storeRequest(bytes memory data, function(uint) external callback) public { requests.push(Request(data, callback)); } function triggerRequest(uint index) external { bytes memory dataToCall = requests[index].data; requests[index].callback(dataToCall); // The function stored during storeRequest is called } }
+value type.
+They can be equality checked as can be passed as parameters to other functions.contract Oracle { struct Request { bytes data; function(uint) external callback; } Request[] private requests; function storeRequest(bytes memory data, function(uint) external callback) public { requests.push(Request(data, callback)); } function triggerRequest(uint index) external { bytes memory dataToCall = requests[index].data; requests[index].callback(dataToCall); // The function stored during storeRequest is called } } -

 External function types are stored as a 24 byte value where the first 20 bytes are the address to invoke the function on and the next 4 bytes are the **function selector ** of the function.
 These are accesible on the type, i.e